*As an Amazon Associate I earn from qualifying purchases.

 - Al Hanissim and the Torah reading of Amalek: Al Hanissim and the Torah reading of Amalek is recited on Friday.
 Many recite Al Hanissim also on Shabbos.
 Others don’t.

 - Purim meal: The Purim meal and Ad Delo Yada is celebrated on Friday.
-It is however proper to also have a special meal on Shabbos with extra delicacies.
+One is to also have a special meal on Shabbos with extra delicacies in honor of both Shushan Purim and the possible Jerusalem Shabbos Purim meal obligation.
 It is especially proper to celebrate a Purim meal on Sunday, as does Jerusalem.

 - Mishloach Manos: Mishloach Manos is distributed on Friday.
 It is however proper to also distribute Mishloach Manos on Shabbos.
 This can be accomplished with Shabbos guests by the day meal.
 It is especially proper to distribute Mishloach Manos also on Sunday, as does Jerusalem.